BryanHogan/bryanhogan-blog-content/blog/new-chapter-nomadic-life.md

 ---
 I've started a new chapter of my life.
 With around 4000€ in my bank account I got a one-way ticket to South Korea.

-Although I have greatly enjoyed my time in Korea, I won't be in Korea for too long, I want to see some other places before I start living in Korea for a longer period.
+Although I have greatly enjoyed my time in Korea I won't be in Korea for too long, I want to see some other places before I start living in Korea for a longer period.
 Also, getting a visa for Korea is hard, and I didn't want to use the Korean Working Holiday visa yet.

 My plan is to see more of the world and work on my digital business. *(Note: If you are interested in an user-friendly app that combines habit tracking, health logging and journaling in a customizable way join the waitlist on [dailyselftrack.com](https://dailyselftrack.com/).)*